kubermatic/docs/content/kubermatic/v2.21/tutorials-howtos/networking/cni-cluster-network/_index.en.md

 Enables NodeLocal DNS Cache - caching DNS server running on each worker node in the cluster.

 ### Konnectivity
 Konnectivity provides TCP level proxy for the control plane (seed cluster) to worker nodes (user cluster) communication.
-Defaults to `0.0.0.0/0` (allowed from everywhere).
 It is based on the upstream [apiserver-network-proxy](https://github.com/kubernetes-sigs/apiserver-network-proxy/) project and is aimed to be the replacement of the older KKP-specific solution based on OpenVPN and network address translation.
 Since the old solution was facing several limitations, it will be replaced with Konnectivity in future KKP releases.

 #### Enabling Konnectivity in KubermaticConfiguration